MrOctopus/nl_mcm/wiki/Home.md

 Is the wiki up to date?: \
 ![Build Status Badge](https://github.com/MrOctopus/nl_mcm/actions/workflows/wiki.yml/badge.svg)

+## Quickstart
+For a quickstart guid

 ## API

-Read the corresponding wiki page to a ``.psc`` script for a closer explanation of NL_MCM's API.
+Read the corresponding wiki page to a ``.psc`` script for a closer explanation of NL_MCM's new API functionality.

 ## Special Thanks